Introduction

 Checks

-diesel-guard ships with 24 built-in safety checks covering the most common Postgres migration hazards.
+diesel-guard ships safety checks covering the most common Postgres migration hazards.

 | Check | Operation | Lock Type |